Sample (Map Viewer)

 • Relative value or days after—Specifies a nonnegative number to add to the Dimension field or value to define the end of a dimension value range.

-• Statistics type specifies the type of statistics to be calculated.
+• Statistics type specifies the type of statistics that will be calculated.
 This parameter is available when Process as multidimensional is enabled.
-Statistics type includes the following options:
+The following options are available:

 • Minimum—Finds the minimum value within the specified range.